VMM-265: Mission

-The purpose of the squadron is to provide the Marine Air-Ground Task Force (MAGTF) Commander with assault support transport of combat troops, supplies, and equipment, and to do so in the daytime or the nighttime under all weather conditions, during expeditionary, joint, or combined operations.
+The purpose of the squadron is to support the Marine Air-Ground Task Force (MAGTF) Commander by providing assault support transport of combat troops, supplies, and equipment, day or night, under all weather conditions during expeditionary, joint, or combined operations.

 History

 Early years

 HMM-265 was commissioned on 1 October 1962 at Marine Corps Air Facility Jacksonville, North Carolina.
 Originally flying the UH-34, the squadron deployed to Memphis, Tennessee shortly after commissioning in support of the Mississippi Crisis, a critical moment in the American civil rights movement.
-Following that, HMM-265 began a series of deployments testing new helicopter tactics such as the night raid.
+Following that, HMM-265 began a series of deployments testing new helicopter tactics, such as the night raid.

 On 30 June 1964 the squadron began accepting the first CH-46A Sea Knights in Fleet Marine Force service.
 To commemorate their new aircraft, HMM-265 unveiled a new insignia on 1 October 1964.
 This design, created by PFC Charles D. Lyles, was the official unit patch until 2007, when a new design was adopted, based on the Japanese Shinjitai for dragon.
 In June 1965 the squadron deployed to the Caribbean aboard the USS Okinawa.
 On 4 February 1966, HMM-265 became the first Marine Squadron to log 10,000 accident free hours in the CH-46A.
 The squadron had to address various technical teething problems including excessive rotor vibration and sand damage to the engines.
-In addition as a result of combat experience in South Vietnam the helicopters had to be modified to mount machine guns on either side of the helicopter.
+In addition, as a result of combat experience in South Vietnam the helicopters had to be modified to mount machine guns on either side of the helicopter.